TrueBlocks/trueblocks-core/docs/readmes/chifra.md

     init          initialize the TrueBlocks system by downloading from IPFS pins          manage pinned index of appearances and associated blooms
   Other:
-    quotes        freshen or display Ethereum price data.
+    quotes        update or display Ethereum price data.
 This tool has been deprecated explore       open an explorer for one or more addresses, blocks, or transactions slurp         fetch data from EtherScan for any address
   Flags: